Paycheck Protection Program Loan Forgiveness

-The EZ version of the application is designed provide a more borrower-friendly process in applying for forgiveness.
+The EZ Forgiveness Application (3508EZ) is designed to provide a more borrower-friendly process in applying for forgiveness.
 Borrowers eligible to use the EZ application include those with loans greater than $150,000 that:

 Did not reduce the salaries or wages of their employees by more than 25%, and did not reduce the number or hours of their employees; OR